timescale/docs/timescaledb/getting-started/launch-timescaledb/launch-timescaledb-cloud.md

 ### Step 2: Create your first service

-After confirming your account, there should be a link which will redirect you to your new Timescale Cloud account.
+After confirming your account, there should be a link that will redirect you to your new Timescale Cloud account.
 Alternatively, you can visit the [Timescale Cloud console][cloud-console] and log in with your credentials.

-When you first open your Cloud account, the 'Create your database' prompt (shown below) may automatically be showing, this is how you create your first service.
+When you first open your Cloud account, the 'Create your database' prompt (shown below) may automatically be showing.
+This is how you create your first service.
 If you do not see the database prompt, you can click on the 'Create service' button to show it.

 <img class="main-content__illustration" src="https://s3.amazonaws.com/assets.timescale.com/docs/images/tsc-createdb.png" alt="Create a Timescale Cloud service"/>

 For this tutorial, all the default settings for the database will suffice.
 In addition to the CPU, Memory, and Storage options shown, auto-scaling is also enabled.
-This means that even if you do hit computing bounds, the service will scale automatically for you.
+This means that even if you hit computing bounds, the service will automatically scale for you.

 For future databases, if you want to change any settings, you can select the 'Advanced options' link.
-Additionally, you can change any service settings later on through the database's dashboard
+Additionally, you can change any service settings later on through the database's dashboard.

 After you select 'Create service,' you will see a deploying confirmation page.
-Here you find your service information and some examples for how to connect to it.
+Here you find your service information and some examples for how to connect.
 Be sure to save off your password in a secure location:

 <img class="main-content__illustration" src="https://s3.amazonaws.com/assets.timescale.com/docs/images/tsc-build-service.png" alt="Timescale Cloud service creation confirmation"/>